pcjustin/meta-aurispi/README.md

 2. Device auto-discovers UPnP sources
 3. Select server from available sources

+### Using AirPlay

+Stream audio directly from your iOS, macOS, or iTunes device:

+1. Ensure the device is on the same network as the Auris system
+2. On your Apple device, open the AirPlay menu:
+   - **iOS/iPadOS**: Control Center → Music playback card → AirPlay icon
+   - **macOS**: Click the volume icon in the menu bar → AirPlay
+   - **iTunes**: Click the AirPlay icon in the lower right
+3. Select "Auris Audio" from the available AirPlay devices
+4. Start playing audio - it will stream directly to the USB DAC

+**Note**: When AirPlay is active, MPD and UPnP services are automatically paused.
+They will resume when you disconnect from AirPlay.

 ### Connecting USB DAC

 1. Connect USB DAC to Raspberry Pi